vanhoefm/fragattacks/research/DEVICES.md

   1 to 0x27 as 32-bit numbers for some reason.
 This is a strange bug, but at least it is not caused by our driver modifications.

-- Had to patch driver to prevent sequence number and QoS TID to be overwritten **TODO: Also in pure monitor?**
+- In mixed mode: had to patch driver to prevent sequence number and QoS TID to be overwritten

-- Unable to transmit any frames from a different transmitter address.
+- In mixed mode: unable to transmit any frames from a different transmitter address.
   This is because in `ieee80211_monitor_start_xmit` it cannot find a channel to transmit on (finding a valid chandef fails).
-  **TODO: Also in pure monitor?**
+We patched mac80211 to fix this.

-- Cannot inject frames using a TID that is used for the first time.
+- In mixed mode: cannot inject frames using a TID that is used for the first time.
   There's no queue in the driver allocated for it yet it seems, and this causes issues.
   To prevent this, and prevent frame reordering, we inject all frames on the same queue in the driver.
-  **TODO: Also in pure monitor?**

 - It ignores `IEEE80211_RADIOTAP_DATA_RETRIES` and retransmites frames 15 times
   both in purely monitor more and mixed managed/monitor mode (before and after